Skip to content

 Why This Isn’t “Budget Travel”

 Geo-arbitrage isn’t deprivation.
 It’s not rice and beans in a hostel.
-It’s optimising the purchasing logic of your lifestyle — buying the same life at a 70% discount by changing location.
+It’s optimising the purchasing logic of your lifestyle — buying a comparable life at a steep discount by changing location, where “steep” means up to about 70% on the widest city pairs and rather less on the rest.

-In Medellin, a $2,000/month budget gets you a modern apartment, a chef three days a week, gym access, healthcare, and regular dining out.
+In Medellin, a $2,000/month budget comfortably clears the $1,100–$1,800 all-in range Numbeo reports for a single person in mid-2026, with room left for domestic help, gym, insurance, and regular dining out (Numbeo, July 2026).
 In San Francisco, $2,000/month gets you a studio with roommates, instant ramen, and no buffer.
 You’re not sacrificing lifestyle — the quality of life often improves, because you can finally afford things you couldn’t before: help with household tasks, premium healthcare, better food, more leisure.
 That’s why geo-arbitrage is a sovereignty strategy, not a survival strategy.

 Integration With Your Broader Capital Sovereignty Plan